 An information standard is defined in the Health and Social Care Act 2012 as: “a document containing standards that relate to the processing of information”.

+Information standards are used across Health and Local Authorities with responsibilities for Adult Social Care to help collect and process information.
 The Data Coordination Board (DCB) assures the quality of information standards.

-A Fundamental Information Standard is one that can be applied across Health and Local Authorities with responsibilities for Adult Social Care that supports a general business need, for example recording sexual orientation.
+A fundamental information standard is one that can be applied across Health and Local Authorities with responsibilities for Adult Social Care that supports a general business need, for example recording sexual orientation.
 It will define at a high level what it is and how it should be implemented, used and or recorded.

 Which of the following options best describes how you think of yourself?

 - Person asked and does not know or is not sure